NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

 The ``--camera-position-weight`` value was set to a large number to keep the camera positions fixed  during bundle adjustment.
 This is important as it is assumed that the camera positions are already accurate and it is desired to only refine the camera orientations.
+Such a constraint can prevent bundle adjustment from converging to a solution, so should be used with great care.

 The ``--rotation-weight`` value was set to 0, so the camera orientations can change with no restrictions.
 See :numref:`ba_cam_constraints` for a discussion